Electronic bidet: 1980s: Introduction of the Washlet

+Between 1978 and 1980, TOTO developed the first Washlet.
 In 1980, TOTO introduced the Washlet G, which debuted with three functions: rear cleansing, dryer, and a heated seat.
 In 1982, the first Washlet television commercial aired, featuring the singer Jun Togawa telling viewers that 'even though it's a bottom, it wants to be washed too'.
 In another ad, she was shown standing on a fake buttock reading a letter supposedly from her bottom, which writes that 'even bottoms have feelings'.

 The Wash Air Seat and the early Washlet operated mechanically, and it took several minutes for the spray to start and for the water to heat.
 These problems were solved by implementing electronic operation.
 The Washlet's nozzle was made to extend and retract at an angle of 43 degrees, which prevented any used cleansing water from falling back onto the nozzle ("backwash").

 Two TOTO engineers, Mr. Kawakami and Mr. Ito calculated the average location of the human anus with the aid of 300 colleagues who were persuaded to sit on a toilet in private and to mark the positions of their anuses by fixing a small piece of a paper to a wire strung across the seat.
 The average location of the female vulva was measured in a strip club.
 In 1987, TOTO launched the first integrated Washlet.